CIFE

 Where can it lead?

 A degree in Psychology does not require you to have studied Psychology A Level.
 However, many courses ask for a science subject, of which Psychology is one.
-While A Level Psychology is not currently in the Russell Group’s list of facilitating subjects, it will provide you with the skills required of an undergraduate - an inquiring mind and the ability to use scientific research findings to support and challenge various claims about why people behave the way that they do.
+A Level Psychology will provide you with the skills required of an undergraduate - an inquiring mind and the ability to use scientific research findings to support and challenge various claims about why people behave the way that they do.

 One year course?